ibexa/documentation-developer/docs/guide/permissions.md

 ##### Enter back end interface

-To allow the User to enter the back end interface (PlatformUI) and view all Content, you need to set the following Policies:
+To allow the User to enter the back end interface and view all Content, you need to set the following Policies:

 - `user/login`
 - `content/read`